 The OMV Human Rights Policy Statement sets out our understanding and responsibility for the protection of human rights in our business environment.
 It is our guiding principle for dealing with human rights issues in all aspects of our daily business life.

-OMV has developed tools and techniques to assess the risks for human rights violations with respect to our business, even before we are active in a new country or start a new project.
-We are supported by internationally recognized experts.
-From these assessments we derive concrete measures in order to reduce the risk of direct and indirect involvement in human rights violations.
-In addition, our current projects as well as the host countries where we already operate are regularly subject to risk assessments.
+The Group has developed tools and techniques to assess the risks for human rights violations with respect to our business, even before we are active in a new country or start a new project.
+In our human rights risk assessments, we identify and assess ongoing and emerging human rights impacts and the resulting potential risks relevant to the Group business activities in the country in order to prevent and mitigate human rights risks and impacts.
+From these assessments we derive concrete measures in order to reduce the risk of direct and indirect involvement in human rights abuses.
+We are supported in our professional human rights due diligence by internationally recognized experts.

-Tools like 360-degree feedback, supplier evaluations and audits assess and monitor suppliers´valuations to the principles outlined in OMV’s Code of Conduct.
+Tools like 360-degree feedback, supplier evaluations and audits assess and monitor suppliers´valuations to the principles outlined in OMV Group’s Code of Conduct.

 Professional human rights training and awareness raising are crucial for bringing our human rights commitment to life.
 We offer a group-wide interactive e-learning program to all our employees, which guide them through norms and situations with regards to human rights.
 At the same time, we implement internal awareness raising measures throughout the Group.